top of page

 The training also consisted of lectures from top specialists, including:

-• Postpartum Depression from Dr. Shoshana Bennett, author and leading specialist on Postpartum Depression
+• Postpartum Depression— Dr. Shoshana Bennett, author and leading specialist on perinatal mood disorders

-• Medical Conditions and Sleep Apnea in Children led by Dr. Lewis Kass, Director of Children’s Sleep Center
+• Restless Legs, Sleep Apnea, and Physical Sleep Disorders in children— Dr. Lewis Kass, pediatric pulmonologist and Director of Children’s Sleep Center, Yale New Haven Hospital

-• Reflux and Sleep led by Dr. Anthony Loizides, pediatric gastroenterologist
+• Reflux and Sleep —Dr. Anthony Loizides, pediatric gastroenterologist

 bottom of page